sigurdrg/api-examples/README.md

 ## Availability

-In order to get access to these APIs certain requirements need to be fullfilled:
+In order to get access to these APIs certain requirements needs to be fullfilled:
 * You are a Sbanken customer
 * You have to sign up for access via https://utvikler.sbanken.no
 * You have to enable "Beta" in your personal settings